 Health care professionals who provide you with care are required by law to maintain records about your health and any treatment or care you have received within any NHS organisation.
 The information that makes up your record is also essential to help us provide you with the best possible healthcare.

 This practice collects and holds data for the purpose of providing healthcare services to our patients and running our organisation which includes monitoring the quality of care that we provide.
 In carrying out this role we may collect information about you which helps us respond to your queries, provide you with the most appropriate care, or arrange specialist services on your behalf.
 We may keep your information in written form and/or in digital/electronic form.
 The records will include basic details about you, such as your name and address.
-They may also contain sensitive information about your health such as outcomes of assessments.
+They will also contain sensitive information about your health such as outcomes of assessments.
 All information about you is treated confidentially and only shared on a ‘need to know’ basis.
-Telephone calls into and out of the practice and recorded for quality and training purposes.
+Telephone calls into and out of the practice are recorded for quality and training purposes.
+We store the recordings confidentially for 3 months before they are deleted from the telephone system; they do not form part of your Patient health record.

 Details we collect about you